-Riverbed Survey Reveals Public Sector Has Renewed Focus On Empowering Employees And Citizens Using Tech That Enhances Digital Experiences
+Riverbed Survey Reveals Public Sector Has Renewed Focus on Empowering Employees and Citizens Using Tech that Enhances Digital Experiences

-Leaders surveyed in the public sector identified cloud (44%), artificial intelligence (AI) (38%), automation (33%), and DEX management solutions (31%) as critical technologies.
-90% of public sector leaders surveyed agree that investing in DEX technology is a top priority for the next five years, and 80% plan to accelerate its adoption and implementation.

-Dubai, United Arab Emirates– Riverbed, the leader in Unified Observability, today announced findings for the public sector from its Global Digital Employee Experience (DEX) Survey.
+(MENAFN- Procre8) Dubai, United Arab Emirates – April 23, 2024 – Riverbed, the leader in Unified Observability, today announced findings for the public sector from its Global Digital Employee Experience (DEX) Survey.
 The report reveals that government agencies are transforming to improve the digital experience for employees and citizens, allowing them to achieve key goals – for example, unleashing staff productivity, recruiting and retaining talent, and delivering on their missions.
-This transformation is also proving critical in overcoming the sector's many challenges, including the acceleration of hybrid work and a skills shortage as the workplace and workforce shift at an unprecedented pace.
+This transformation is also proving critical in overcoming the sector’s many challenges, including the acceleration of hybrid work and a skills shortage as the workplace and workforce shift at an unprecedented pace.

 Every industry is facing a talent shortage, and the public sector is no exception.
 As longer-standing staff members retire, a new generation of digitally native Millennial and Gen Z workers enter with high expectations of their technology and digital experience.
 In fact, 86% of the public sector leaders surveyed believe they’ll need to provide more advanced digital experiences as a fresh generation of employees enter the workforce.